xvxx/ldplnoise/README.md

 LDPLNOISE
 =========

-LDPL extension with linenoise support. linenoise is a lite version of readline, originally at https://github.com/antirez/linenoise.
+**LDPL 4.3** extension with linenoise support. linenoise is a lite version of readline, originally at https://github.com/antirez/linenoise.

 This version wraps https://github.com/yhirose/cpp-linenoise.

-Only works with the latest `master` branch of https://github.com/lartu/ldpl

 Usage
 -----